Coronavirus (COVID-19) infection control for care providers

 People supported by home care services, including those living in extra care housing Open

 Many people receiving care and support from home care services will be at risk of serious illness should they catch coronavirus.
-Although the period of shielding paused at the start of August, it is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
+It is vital that both care staff and people using the service continue to follow the main advice from the Government outlined at the start of this quick guide.
 Providers should also reduce contact between members of staff where possible, and minimise the number of different people going into the homes of those considered at higher risk.

 Care workers must follow the guidance on use of PPE, including how to safely put it on and take it off.
 If a care worker develops symptoms of COVID-19, they must self-isolate and take a test.